0x48piraj/belle-spotter/README.md

 ### Acknowledgments

-I read articles, I found sample snippets, combined all of them to build something unique.
+I read articles, found sample snippets, combined all of them to build something different.

-**DON'T PLAGIARIZE** _for fuck's sake!_

 The point I'm trying to make is, use your imagination to build upon this project.
-I have some wild ideas to share &mdash;
+I have some ideas to share &mdash;

-#### Wild Ideas
+#### Ideas

-- Integrate the belle-spotter on a drone or a robot i.e. rate me robot
+- [x] Integrate belle-spotter on a robot i.e. rate me robot
-- Make an android app which can be to scan faces
+- [ ] An app which can be to scan faces
-- Make a web-app that can be used to hold a contest?
+- [ ] Building a backend to host contests / displaying top 100 leaderboard.

 ### Paradox